efharkin/dnd-materials/notes.md

     - Cattle fair near Heath, North of the main road, large abandoned manor possibly occupied by the Vultures

+- 100 gd from bed roll in xanthis manor
+- Glass staff's contact in the crown guard: bald Kozat on sundocks
+- Elves have to let you into forest
+- Talking about elf king and demonic incursions causes spontaneous combustion
+- Need to follow up with Rainier about clearing Chestshine's name

 # Loot from Vidar outpost

 1800 Cu